 a.
 EN 71-1 – Safety of toys – Mechanical and physical

 b.
 EN 71-3 – Safety of toys – Migration of certain elements

 Directive 94/62/EC regulates the use of chemicals in product packaging materials and the disposal of packaging waste.
 The directive is also applicable to the footwear packaging sold in the EU market.

 Heavy Metals Restrictions

-Directive 94/62/EC requires that hazardous substances in the packaging, most notably heavy metals such as lead, mercury, and cadmium, must not exceed the required limit.
+The directive requires that hazardous substances in the packaging, most notably heavy metals such as lead, mercury, and cadmium, must not exceed the prescribed limit.

-You will be required to contact a third-party lab to test for compliance.
-Labs that perform packaging materials testing include Intertek, SGS, TUV, and QIMA.
+You can contact a third-party lab for ensuring the compliance of your packaging.
+Labs that perform packaging materials testing include Intertek, SGS, and QIMA.